Rigidity of mapping class groups mod powers of twists: From strongly separating to all curves

 \begin{lemma} The vertex $\ov\omega$ surrounded by $\ov\alpha,\ov\beta$ is well-defined, meaning it does not depend on the chosen heptagon, nor on its lift. \end{lemma} \begin{proof} Let $\ov T,\ov T'\subset \Cssdt$ be two heptagons in which $\ov\alpha,\ov\beta$ are at distance $2$, and let $T,T'$ be two lifts of $\ov T,\ov T'$.
 Up to elements of $DT_K$ we can assume that the lifts of $\ov\alpha$ coincide, and let $\beta,\beta'$ be the lifts of $\ov\beta$.
 Let $\omega, \omega'$ be the minimal curves surrounded by the two pairs.
 Let $g\in DT_K$ be such that $g(\beta)=\beta'$.
 Then the picture in $\C$ is as in Figure \ref{fig:liftingpairs}. \\ Let $(s,\gamma_s)$ be as in Proposition \ref{cor3.6}.
 We now show that we can apply $\gamma_s$ to part of our diagram without breaking the heptagons, and ensuring that $\omega$ and $\omega'$ remain surrounded by the corresponding pairs.
 If this is true then we can proceed by induction on the complexity of $g$ to glue $\beta$ to $\beta'$, and in the end $\omega$ and $\omega'$ will both be the unique curve surrounded by $\alpha$ and $\beta$.
 We can argue as in the proof of Lemma \ref{deltaindep} to show that $\gamma_s$ must fix one of the following: \begin{itemize} \item $\beta$; \item $\omega$ and some curves $\gamma,\delta\in T$ on the two paths in $T$ from $\beta$ to $\alpha$; \item $\alpha$; \item $\omega'$ and some curves $\gamma',\delta'\in T'$ on the two paths in $T'$ from $\beta'$ to $\alpha'$. \end{itemize} In all cases we can apply $\gamma_s$ beyond the cut set and proceed by induction.
 We just need to be careful that in the second case $\omega$ remains the curve surrounded by $\beta$ and $\gamma_s(\alpha)$.
 This is true, since the curve surrounded by a pair is characterised as the only minimal curve inside both of the three-punctured disks defined by the surrounding curves.
 Thus it suffices to notice that $\omega=\gamma_s(\omega)$ is still inside the disk surrounded by $\gamma_s(\alpha)$.
 The exact same argument shows that, in the fourth case, $\omega'$ remains the curve surrounded by $\alpha'$ and $\gamma_s(\beta')$. \end{proof}

 This shows that every surrounding pair in $\Cssdt$ corresponds to some minimal $\ov\omega$.
 Conversely, given some $\ov\omega$ it is easy to find some $\ov\alpha,\ov\beta$ that surround it: just pick a lift $\omega$, find a surrounding pair and let $T$ be the corresponding heptagon.
-Since by Lemma \ref{Bow7} there is a unique heptagon in $\Cp(S_7)$ up to the action of the mapping class group, $T$ looks like in Figure \ref{fig:heptagon}, and therefore all curves of $T$ induce different punctures separations.
-Thus by Lemma \ref{puntsepdiverse} the projection of $T$ remains an immersed heptagon. \\ Now we want to define surrounding triples, in order to characterise the class of pairs that surround the same $\ov\omega$.
-Again, our definition is inspired by Lemma \ref{Bow7}. \begin{definition} Three vertices $\ov\alpha,\ov\beta,\ov\gamma\in\Cssdt$ form a surrounding triple if they are pairwise surrounding pairs and there is no $\ov\delta\in \Cssdt$ which is adjacent to all of them. \end{definition}
+Since by Lemma \ref{Bow7} there is a unique heptagon in $\Cp(S_7)$ up to the action of the mapping class group, $T$ looks like in Figure \ref{fig:heptagon}, and therefore all curves of $T$ induce different puncture separations.
+Thus, by Lemma \ref{puntsepdiverse}, the projection is injective when restricted to $T$, and therefore $\pi(T)$ is a $7$-cycle.

+Now we want to define surrounding triples, in order to characterise the class of pairs that surround the same $\ov\omega$.
+Again, our definition is inspired by Lemma \ref{Bow7}. \begin{definition} Three vertices $\ov\alpha,\ov\beta,\ov\gamma\in\Cssdt$ form a surrounding triple if they are pairwise surrounding pairs and there is no $\ov\delta\in \Cssdt$ which is adjacent to each of them. \end{definition}

 \begin{lemma} A surrounding triple $\alpha,\beta,\gamma\in\Css$ projects to a surrounding triple $\ov\alpha,\ov\beta,\ov\gamma\in\Cssdt$. \end{lemma}